Hello Pop!

 Hello Pop! is the third of five short films starring Ted Healy and His Stooges released by Metro-Goldwyn-Mayer on September 16, 1933.
 A musical-comedy film, the film also featured the Albertina Rasch Dancers and Bonnie Bonnell (Healy's girlfriend at the time).
 The film was considered lost until a 35mm nitrate print was discovered in Australia in January 2013.
 Stooges Moe Howard, Larry Fine and Curly Howard were billed as "Howard, Fine and Howard."

 Plot

-A theater producer (Healy) is trying to stage an elaborate musical revue.
-His efforts are constantly interrupted by demanding back stage personalities: a flaky musician (Henry Armetta), a woman who keeps try to ask him something (Bonnie Bonnell), and his raucous sons (the Stooges in children's costumes).
+Papa is a theater producer who is trying to stage an elaborate musical revue.
+His efforts are constantly interrupted by demanding backstage personalities: a flaky Italian musician, a woman who keeps try to ask him something, Bonnie, and his raucous sons (the Stooges in children's costumes).

-He is able to get the show ready for presentation, but during the main number, the Three Stooges slip beneath the enormous hoopskirt costume worn by the leading vocalist.
+Papa is able to get the show ready for presentation, but during the main number, the Three Stooges slip beneath the enormous hoopskirt costume worn by the leading vocalist.
 They emerge on stage during the performance, ruining the show.